Advanced Diploma in Fine Arts At Campus / Online

 A portfolio is a collection of your work, which shows how your skills and ideas have developed over a period of time.
 It demonstrates your creativity, personality, abilities and commitment, and helps us to evaluate your potential.

 When we assess a portfolio, the research and processes you have used to develop your work are as important as the final work itself.
-We are particularly interested in your most recent work presented in best possible manner.
+We are particularly interested in your most recent work presented in the best possible manner.

 Advanced Diploma in Fine Arts Online by Konsult